-Ami Zweig is a senior associate in the firm’s Employment Litigation Practice Group.
-He has participated in the representation of employers in a wide range of matters, including restrictive covenant and trade secret litigations; Title VII, ERISA, and wage-and-hour class actions; breach of contract and employment termination disputes; whistleblower actions; and claims of discrimination, harassment, and retaliation, in both federal and state courts as well as in arbitration and mediation.
-He provides employment counseling to numerous clients, including not-for-profit organizations, working on a regular basis with human resources professionals and in-house counsel.
-He also has extensive experience drafting and negotiating employment and separation agreements, reviewing employee handbooks, and advising with respect to restrictive covenant agreements, and has published on various topics in the field of employment law.
+Ami Zweig is a senior associate in Weil’s Employment Litigation Practice Group.
+He has participated in the representation of employers in a wide range of matters, including restrictive covenant and trade secret litigations; Title VII, ERISA, and wage and hour class actions; breach of contract and employment termination disputes; whistleblower actions; and claims of discrimination, harassment, and retaliation, in both federal and state courts as well as in arbitration and mediation, including deposition and trial experience.

-Legal 500 has recognized Mr. Zweig in its Labor and Employment rankings as a “Next Generation Lawyer” in the areas of Defense as well as Workplace and Employment Counseling.
+Mr. Zweig has been recognized by Legal 500 as a “Next Generation Lawyer” in the areas of Labor and Employment Disputes as well as Workplace and Employment Counseling.

 Mr. Zweig received his B.A. from Duke University and his law degree from the University of Michigan Law School.